 Violin plots suggest anatomical differentiation between oral jaw functional groups for all traits excluding mandible and maxilla length.
 Notably, the position of the jaw joint, premaxillary ascending process length, and all angles of orientation distinguish the dorsal protruders from the ventral and rostral protruders as their trait value distributions show little to no overlap (Figure 8).
-High variance in mandible and maxilla length of rostral protruders reflects the diversity of rostral protruding species along PC2 (Figure 5).
+High variance seen in the violin plots of mandible and maxilla length for rostral protruders (Figure 8) reflects the diversity of rostral protruding species along PC 2 (Figure 5).
 Finally, violin plots show greater morphological variance among ventral protruding species (Figure 8), which is also apparent in the PCA as ventral protruding species occupy more area in the morphospace compared to rostral and dorsal protruding species (Figure 5).